Skip to main content

 • fees for sending messages outside the TON blockchain

 The price of gas and some other parameters can be changed by voting on the main network.
 Unlike Ethereum, TON users cannot set the gas price themselves.
-Also, the developer needs to return the remaining gas funds to the owner manually, otherwise they will remain locked.
+Also, contracts should explicitly refund any unused attached Toncoin to the owner if that is intended.
 Smart contract storage also affects the price: if a wallet's smart contract remains unused for a long time, the next transaction will incur higher costs.

 info